50 ways to spread holiday cheer and bring joy to their world

 - And if you’re the one needing some help, don’t be afraid to ask.
 Get those kiddos involved, too!

 Sure, it’s a holly jolly time of year, but it can also be overwhelming, stressful, and downright bah-humbuggy.
-Sometimes just knowing other people are there to share the load can do wonders for boosting that good ol’ Christmas spirit.
+Sometimes just knowing other people are there to share the load can do wonders for boosting that good ol’ Christmas spirit and bringing joy to their world.

 Give someone your undivided attention